Community Space Terms of Service and Membership Agreement

-This Community Space Pilot Terms of Service and Membership Agreement (“Agreement”) is entered into by 801 Jefferson, LLC (“801”, “we”, “us”; an affiliate of the Chan Zuckerberg Initiative, LLC (“CZI”)), and You, the other party entering into this Agreement (“Organization”, “You”).
-This Agreement governs your Organization’s use of 801’s Community Space located at 801 Jefferson Ave., Redwood City, CA 94063 (the “Space”) during events that you schedule (“Events”).
+This Community Space Terms of Service and Membership Agreement (“Agreement”) is entered into by 801 Jefferson, LLC (“801”, “we”, “us”; an affiliate of the Chan Zuckerberg Initiative, LLC (“CZI”)), and You, the other party entering into this Agreement (“Organization”, “you”).
+This Agreement governs your use of 801’s Community Space located at 801 Jefferson Ave., Redwood City, CA 94063 (the “Space”) during events that you schedule (“Events”).

 Our Privacy Notice, incorporated herein, describes the information we collect as part of your use of the Space and how we use, share, and safeguard that information.